ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

 Proposed Change
 ---------------

+This proposal follows the idea proposed in [PeytonJones2016]_.
 The core of the proposal is the introduction of a new type reflection interface, exposed in the ``Type.Reflection`` module.
 This interface provides a mechanism similar to ``Typeable`` but with an indexed representation type,

 .. code-block:: haskell